Mulindi123/phase-1-project/README.md

 There is lack of proper waste management in my area.
 The streets are often littered and heaps of uncollected garbage can be seen from time to time.
 This is a big health hazard to the people in my community.
 There are no proper garbage collection guidelines and the community members are inadequately educated on proper waste disposal and recycling.

 Solution
-I offer waste disposal services as well as educate on proper waste management.
+I offer waste disposal services as well as educate the locals on proper waste management.

 Project set up.
 Follow these steps to set up this project.